 One of three unique Nike pinnacle shops worldwide (HK, Tokyo, NY).
 Dark concrete "tunnel" entry ramps up to bright "stadium" interior.
 Low platform provides space for art installations and product display.
 Various display cabinets swivel, roll out, or fold up on pulley system.
 Rough existing columns and exposed wires contrast with finely-finished wood cabinetry and custom hardware

-BUILDING CONVERSION Residential to Commercial
+BUILDING CONVERSION & REUSE - from Residential to Commercial

 b/g BASIC GEAR SHOPS